alexch/siesta/README.md

 Siesta allows any object at all -- a Model, a View, or any arbitrary object -- to declare itself a Resource (or subresource).
 Siesta then automatically routes the correct URL path to it.

+Paths are based on the resource's class name, but can be overridden or added.

 ## Flexible Layering

 The Model, View, Controller architecture has become dogma.
+Rails in particular, at least by convention, prefers apps to be medium-sized: more than, say, 20 resources, or less than 5, and Rails causes pain.

 Siesta uses an MVC architecture under the hood, but doesn't force app authors to use it explicitly.
-Instead, write the app you like, and let Siesta fill in the gaps.
+Instead, structure the app how you like, and let Siesta fill in the gaps.

-If your Resource is a natural Model, then Siesta will use its standard controller to locate the appropriate object/s, instantiate it/them, then locate the appropriate view and render it.
+If your Resource is a natural Model (e.g. ActiveRecord), then Siesta will use its standard controller to locate the appropriate object/s, instantiate it/them, then locate the appropriate view and render it.

-If your Resource is naturally a View (say, an Erector class), then Siesta will use its standard controller to locate its object if necessary, and instantiate and render it.
+If your Resource is a natural View (say, an Erector class), then Siesta will use its standard controller to locate its object if necessary, and instantiate and render it.

 If Siesta can't find a view defined for your Resource, then it will use a standard view (similar to ActiveScaffold).